FOUR FUNERALS AND A WEDDING

 Vale Mike.

 Dr. John Keneally (yes, the father in law of Christine the last feisty Labour premier of NSW) was a legend of 30 years wonderful service at the Children’s Hospital at Westmead.
 An engaging, cheerful man he brought many smiles and much healing to the children and their families battling sickness. .I was lucky I arrived half and hour early, as there were as many outside as inside the church, Villa Maria, at Hunters Hill, for a rare and marvellous funeral.
 To see that “wounded teddy bear” on the coffin, expressed so much and brought tears to the eye.
 Can you believe that Jane, his wonderful wife gave one of the three eulogies?
-Just eight minutes, it was pure gold with so much love, wit, and courage. ( I was lucky to become friends with Jane when she was a nurse at St. Joseph’s and we had Brothers with health problems.)
-She was followed by Tom Keneally (yes, that prodigious author) who entertained and uplifted as he shared his young brother’s story with so much feeling.
-Ben, the son, followed with much style….as befits our new mayor out at Botany- the prettiest council in Sydney.
+Just eight minutes, it was pure gold with so much love, wit, and courage. ( I was lucky to become friends with Jane when she was a nurse at

 The Requiem Mass at Bowral was so memorable.
 Four or five of Julian’s class mates helped the parish priest, Sean Cullen; among them being Bishop Robinson and the author Ed Campion.
 The choir, an ecumenical group, with their own musical director, was such high quality.
 And as the eulogist moved to the lectern, I heard a woman behind me give a gasp: “Meg is giving the eulogy…..what a woman”.
 Yes, it was so outstanding.
 Beautifully crafted she was able to capture Julian in his remarkable story and spirit.
 Those 300-400 attending were all drawn to this pair, a power in the town for goodness, inclusiveness and friendship.
 Yes, Julian was a prince of a man.
 We would have celebrated his 80th this month.
 Those two bottles of Marist wine I gave somewhat prematurely will have to wait.

 The day after Julian’s funeral came the news that Bother Kevin Herlihy had died at St. Greg’s Campbelltown.
 You could say it was a “happy release” as Kevin had spent most of the last year in bed, on oxygen and asleep.
 Visitors could stay only briefly but didn’t stop so many of his ex students coming to honour the old man who had been so significant in their lives.
 Kevin was a most colourful legend.
 Trained as an electrician he hit the Marist trail back in the late fifties.
 His style was unique.
-I recall, in those “bad old days” when Catholic schools got zilch from the government, one of the fund raising initiatives was BOTTLE DRIVE.
-Kevin was like a general, masterminding and directing the greatest bottle drive in history.
-For months the boys and their dads in Auburn-Lidcombe cluttered their backyards with masses of bottles.
-Then some 30 trucks ranged around the inner west dropping boxes.
-Next Saturday they returned to pick up the spoils.
-Working in the bottle yard from sunup to sundown, we sorted half a million bottles.
+I recall, in those “bad old days” when Catholic schools got zilch from the government, one of the fund raising initiatives was Outdoor education became Kevin’s forte.
+With near 20 years at

 I’m reminded of that phrase ‘making a difference’.
 Pretty hackneyed and overused now, it still states a truth as well as energise many to commit themselves to a cause.
 Also, it strikes me that Bryce Courtney, now sadly fading, through his classic POWER OF ONE highlights what shines forth in the live of these noble men.
 We’re poorer for their passing.
 Yet, like bright birds they flit in, alight on a branch to sing, trill or warble to stir the memories, bring a smile, a tear or a sigh.
 And we know and believe that love is surely stronger than death.
-They continue to add so much to our “river of life” as it flows to the embrace of the Great Sea.
+They continue to add so much to our “river of life” as it flows to the embrace of the Great Sea

 “Do not cry because I have gone.,Smile because I have been.”